AmarMaksumic/2018Vision/README.md

 ## 2018 Vision

-this repository is divided into 2 implementations, each self contained
+This repository is divided into 2 implementations, each self contained

  1. Python27 / python2.7
  2. CPP / c++